NKrChauhan/restaurant-review-system/README.md

 This project provides a RESTful API for managing restaurant reviews.
 Users can be of 3 types:
-* admin, businessOwner & user
+* admin, business owner & user
-* The permissions to perform operations is based on the rules defined for each user.
+* The permissions to perform operations are based on the rules defined for each user.

 ##### Operations
 User:
+* Create a user.
-* CRUD operation for a user (of any type).
+* Delete a user.
+* Get details of a user.
+* Update the user profile details.
-* Login by using credentials and fetch JWT token.
+* Login user by using credentials and fetch the JWT token.

 Restaurant:
+* Create a restaurant.
+* Delete a restaurant.
+* Get details of a restaurant.
+* Get all restaurants.
-* CRUD operation of busineessOwner and admin to create restaurants in the listing.
+* Update details of the restaurant.

 Review:
 * Create new reviews for existing restaurants.
 * Retrieve existing reviews for a restaurant or all restaurants.
-* Update their own reviews.
+* Update their reviews.
-* Delete their own reviews.
+* Delete their reviews.
 * Response to a review by restaurant owner or admin only.

 **Prerequisites**